 Important.
 Collect all laser pointers and count them to make sure you have them all.
-Do not continue with the lesson until you have placed the laser pointers in the VSVS box.
-Also, make sure the laser pointers are not left on.
+Do not continue with the lesson until you have placed the laser pointers in the box.
+Also, make sure the laser pointers are not left on in the cases.
+If one is on in the case, open it and rotate the pointer so the button is to one side, not straight up.

-D. Diffraction
+C. Diffraction

-Materials: 32 CDs

-32 diffraction gratings
+- 32 CDs - 32 diffraction gratings

-Ask students if they know what diffraction is.
+Ask students if they know what diffraction is?